 Day 4: (2.75)2 = 7.56

 1.56 + 0.56 + 5.06 + 7.56 = 14.75

 Find the variance:

 Standard deviation = 1.92 (square root of 3.69)

 The standard deviation indicates that the stock price of ABC Corp. usually deviates from its average stock price by $1.92.

-Thank you for reading CFI’s explanation of volatility.
-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ designation for financial analysts.
+Thank you for reading CFI’s guide on Volatility.
 To continue learning and advancing your career, these additional resources will be helpful: